taklegko/PoissonPointsPlugin/README.md

-# Possion Points Unreal Engine Plugin
+# Poisson Points Unreal Engine Plugin

 ## Description
-The Possion Points Plugin provides a tool to generate evenly distributed random points within a specified area using the Poisson Disk Sampling algorithm.
+The Poisson Points Plugin provides a tool to generate evenly distributed random points within a specified area using the Poisson Disk Sampling algorithm.
 This plugin is useful for applications requiring non-overlapping points, such as procedural content generation in games.
 ![1_93EtzInFnl4hZNCeYoTEVg](https://github.com/taklegko/PoissonPointsPlugin/assets/168089606/d8df883d-9c9c-4890-b068-76b272200561)